Mousa, Shetland: History

 Mousa Broch is the best preserved Iron Age fortification in the British Isles.
 The 2000-year-old round tower stands above a rocky shoreline, one of a pair of brochs guarding Mousa Sound.
 They may be part of a chain of brochs in this part of Shetland, visible from each other as beacons.
 The other of the "pair", at Burland on the Mainland is far less well preserved.
 Many brochs were the focus of a settlement, but there has never been a full archaeological investigation to confirm this at Mousa.
 It was cleared out in 1860 and 1919.
 Mousa has survived intact to such a height and is thought to never have been much higher than it is today.
 It escaped stone gathering for nearby stone walls and croft houses (now ruined).

 Mousa is mentioned in the Orkneyinga Saga as being used as a place of defence during invasions, as well as a lovers' hideout.

-The entrance passage into Mousa is long, reflecting the enormous thickness of its walls.
+The entrance passage into Mousa Broch is long, reflecting the enormous thickness of its walls.
 At its base the broch is 15m in diameter, but the interior is only 6m in diameter.
 Within the huge thickness of the base of the walls are a range of chambers probably used for storage, while at higher levels passages run between the inner and outer skins of the wall.
 On the inside a steep flight of steps leads to the top of the wall.
 Halfway up is a landing which probably gave access to an upper level of the interior of the broch, built on a ledge running around the circumference of the interior.

 In July 1558, two Scottish ships from Aberdeen, the Meikle Swallow and Little Swallow, attacked an English fleet off Shetland.
 The Scottish sailors took cattle and other goods belonging to Olave Sinclair on Mousa.
 Sinclair claimed compensation in the Edinburgh courts.

-Conservation

-Mousa is known for grey and common seals, black guillemots, Arctic terns and storm-petrels.

-Mousa holds c.
-6,800 breeding pairs of European storm-petrels in total.
-This represents about 8% of the British population and 2.6% of the world population.
-The island is designated as both a Special Protection Area (SAC) and a Site of Special Scientific Interest (SSSI) by NatureScot, and is run as a reserve by the RSPB.